skearn64/cicd_project2/README.md

 # Instructions - Running the Python project
-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:
+Instructions on how the Project is set-up and to run it at each stage are detailed below.
+Assumptions have been made and these are outlined first.
+Once the Azure Pipelines has been created the documentation does detail how the user can make a simple change to show that the full end to end CI/CD process works successfully.

 ## Assumptions:

+The following assumptions have been made regarding the user running through the documentation.
-That the user has knowledge of GitHub.
+* That the user has knowledge of GitHub.
-That the user has access to the GitHub repo cicd_project2 and an Azure account is already set-up.
+* That the user has access to the GitHub repo cicd_project2 and an Azure account is already set-up.
-That the user has signed into GitHub and Azure (Portal and DevOps) That the SSH keys required to allow the clone of the GitHub repo cicd_project2 have been created with a suitable name.
+* That the user has signed into GitHub and Azure (Portal and DevOps)
+* That the SSH keys required to allow the clone of the GitHub repo cicd_project2 have been created with a suitable name.
-That the GitHub Actions has already been created within the cicd_project2 to carry out Continuous integration.
+* That the GitHub Actions has already been created within the cicd_project2 to carry out Continuous integration.
-That the Azure Pipelines have been created to provide the Continuous Delivery stage.
+* That the Azure Pipelines have been created to provide the Continuous Delivery stage.

 * Clone the GitHub repo to Azure Cloud
 The first task the user needs to carry out is to clone the GitHub repo known as cicd_project2.
 This contains the code required to run through the steps outlined in the Project known as Building a CI/CD Pipeline.
 The steps to follow are detailed below;